 NATIONAL DNA DAY

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalDNADay

-Each year on National DNA Day, students, teachers and the public are encouraged to learn more about genetics and genomics.
-Share your ideas about National DNA Day using #NationalDNADay on social media.
+Students, teachers and the public are encouraged to learn more about genetics and genomics.
+Read books about DNA and its discovery or watch documentaries.

 NATIONAL DNA DAY HISTORY

-National DNA Day was first celebrated in the United States on April 25, 2003, by proclamation of both the Senate and the House of Representatives, as a one-time celebration.
+In 2003, the U.S. Senate and the House of Representatives proclaimed April 25th as National DNA Day, as a one-time celebration.
 Each year after 2003, National DNA Day celebrations have been organized by the National Human Genome Research Institute.
-Since this time, several groups have also declared April 25 as “International DNA Day” and “World DNA Day. (http://www.genome.gov/)
+Since this time, several groups have also declared April 25th as International DNA Day and World DNA Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!